-Use soap and water or hand sanitiser
+Wash your hands regularly Use soap and water or hand sanitiser

-Replace with a new face mask after

-coughing or sneezing while wearing
+Replace with a new face mask after coughing or sneezing while wearing a face mask Avoid

 Wearing gloves is generally not required in most situations.
-If worn, wash your hands immediately after disposing your gloves
+If worn. wash your hands immediately after disposing your gloves

-Avoid wearing the same face mask for a long period of time especially if you have coughed or sneezed into it

-How to Practice Proper Hand Hygiene?
+Avoid wearing the same face mask for a long period of time especially if you have coughed or sneezed into it How to Practise Proper Hand Hygiene?

-Timing

-When?
+Timing When?

-✓ Before eating or preparing food
+- ✓ Before eating or preparing food

-a face mask

 - ✓ Before touching your face

 - ✓ After using the restroom

 - ✓ After leaving a public place

 - ✓ After coughing or sneezing

 - ✓ After touching a used or contaminated face mask

 - ✓ After handling any shared equipment or frequently touched surfaces

 - ✓ Before and after wearing gloves

 How long?